Sourdough starter feeding calculator for precise ratios and hydration

 Can I switch to whole grain or rye for feeds?

 Yes.
-Expect faster fermentation and a slightly thicker texture.
-Keep the same parts and watch peak timing.
+Fermentation runs a bit faster and the texture thickens.
+Keep the parts the same and watch peak timing.

 What if my kitchen is very warm?